 - Foreclosure activity is muted: In the years after the housing crash, millions of foreclosures flooded the housing market, depressing prices.
 That’s not the case now.
 Most homeowners have a comfortable equity cushion in their homes.
 Lenders weren’t filing default notices during the height of the pandemic, pushing foreclosures to record lows in 2020.
 And while there has been an uptick in foreclosures since then, it’s nothing like it was.

 All of that adds up to a consensus: Yes, home prices are still pushing the bounds of affordability.
 But no, this boom shouldn’t end in bust.

 Actually, most industry experts do not expect it to.
 Housing economists point to five main reasons that the market will not crash anytime soon: low inventory, lack of new-construction housing, large amounts of new buyers, strict lending standards and fewer foreclosures.

 Probably not — or at least, not by much.
 Home prices did decrease year-over-year for a few months in early 2023, for the first time in more than a decade — but the decrease was relatively modest and prices have since risen sharply, reaching record highs.
-Greg McBride, CFA, Bankrate’s chief financial analyst, says a plateauing of prices is more likely than a steep fall.
-And some actually expect prices to keep rising: Zillow’s most recent Home Value and Sales Forecast predicts that home values will increase 6.5 percent by July 2024.
+Greg McBride, Bankrate’s chief financial analyst, says a plateauing of prices is more likely than a steep fall, and other experts’ housing market predictions for 2024 align with that sentiment.

 It depends on many factors, including how much money you earn versus how much you pay out in debts and expenses each month — known as a debt-to-income ratio.
 Many financial advisors recommend the 28/36 percent rule of home affordability, which states that you should spend no more than 28 percent of your gross monthly income on housing expenses, and no more than 36 percent on total debt.
 Bankrate’s home affordability calculator can help you crunch the numbers.